ibm-cloud-docs/openshift/openshift_odf_rdr_roks.md

 1. On the application page, go to **Actions** > **Relocate application**.
 Select your primary ODF cluster as the target cluster.
 Click **Initiate**.

 1. Verify that the application pods are moved back to the primary cluster.

+## Troubleshooting
+{: #odf-rdr-troubleshoot}

+If you encounter issues with your ODF Regional Disaster Recovery configuration, see [Verifying your OpenShift Data Foundation Regional Disaster Recovery configuration](/docs/openshift?topic=openshift-openshift_odf_rdr_verify) to check the health of each component in your setup.